 The San Luis Obispo County Commission on the Status of Women was established by resolution on May 5, 1975 by Board of Supervisors Heilman, Willeford, Kupper, Mankins and Krejsais.
 The Commission is aligned with the California Commission on the Status of Women and the National Association of Commissions for Women, and sends one or more delegates to the annual state and national conferences.

-Friends of the COSW
+Support the COSW

-Friends of the Commission on the Status of Women is a non-profit 501(3)(c) organization formed in 2019 to support the important work of the Commission.
 The COSW currently receives no regular funding from the County and relies on grants and donations to carry out its mission.
 Please help us support women and girls in SLO County!